NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/business_value_estimation.rst

 Next we create the Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator.
-To initialize the estimator that estimates **business_value**, we specify the following
+To initialize an estimator that estimates **business_value**, we specify the following
 parameters:

   - *y_pred_proba:* the name of the column in the reference data that